nlnwa/research-services/docs/about-NWA.md

 - Event crawls
     - Planned or unplanned events (elections, terror attacks, cultural events, pandemics, etc.)

-## Access
-Researchers can apply for access with a relevant research purpose.

 ----

 *The image above is created with MidJourney, entering the following prompt: `Digital art with hundreds of computers popping up in a Norwegian landscape --ar 2:1.`*